overture-stack/prelude/apps/stage/public/docs/02-phaseTwo.md

 ## Step 2: Set Up Data Dictionary

+Justification for splitting data into multiple schemas:

+each row in your csv is a donor, a donor can have multiple diagnosis. you can't represent that into a single row.
+One donor to many diagnosis represents a nested data structure that requires a multiple schemas.

 ### A) Prepare Your Clinical Data

 Depending on your requirements, you may need to separate your data into multiple schemas to support distributed submission processes.